Easy Homemade Greek Yogurt

 1. Strain the Yogurt

 After the yogurt is chilled and set, pour the yogurt into a fine mesh strainer and allow it to strain until it reaches your desired thickness.
+I like ours to sit for at least 6 hours or until it looks like cream cheese.

 The leftover whey is full of nutrients!
 Instead of pouring it out, add a few tablespoons to your smoothies, oatmeal, baked goods, or even as a natural starter for pickles.